arya-advaith/Huckel/README.md

 ### Visualization

 The Python script creates a multi-panel figure that shows:
-- Left panels: Full eigenvalue spectrum for each system size
+- Left panels: Even number of atoms with full electron occupation and half electron occupation.
-- Right panels: Lower half of the eigenvalue spectrum (occupied orbitals when half-filled)
+- Right panels: Odd number of atoms with full electron occupation and half electron occupation.

 This visualization is particularly useful for studying trends in electronic structure as system size increases.